-The Berkeley Internet Name Domain (BIND) implements a domain name server for a number of operating systems.
-This document provides basic information about the installation and care of the Internet Systems Consortium (ISC) BIND version 9 software package for system administrators.
+The Berkeley Internet Name Domain (BIND) software implements a domain name server for a number of operating systems.
+This document provides basic information about the installation and maintenance of Internet Systems Consortium (ISC) BIND version 9 software package for system administrators.

-This manual covers BIND version 9.16.40.
+This manual covers BIND version 9.18.15.